sannya-singal/sample-serverless-rds-proxy-demo/README.md

 ### Testing the application

-Before starting load testing, make sure to update the `target` attribute in the files `load-no-proxy.yml` and  `load-proxy.yml` is update with the created HTTP API endpoint.
+Before starting with load testing, make sure to update the `target` attribute in the files `load-no-proxy.yml` and  `load-proxy.yml` is update with the created HTTP API endpoint.
 The endpoint is also provided as stack output `ApiBasePath` when executing [above steps](#deploy-serverless-workload-using-rds-aurora-as-backend).
 You can generate load on both the APIs via: